NVIDIA/NVFlare/examples/brats18/README.md

 - The TC describes the bulk of the tumor, which is what is typically resected.
 The TC entails the ET, as well as the necrotic (fluid-filled) and the non-enhancing (solid) parts of the tumor.
 - The WT describes the complete extent of the disease, as it entails the TC and the peritumoral edema (ED), which is typically depicted by hyper-intense signal in FLAIR.

 To run this example, please make sure you have downloaded BraTS 2018 data, which can be obtained from [Multimodal Brain Tumor Segmentation Challenge (BraTS) 2018](https://www.med.upenn.edu/sbia/brats2018/data.html) [2-6].
 Please download the data to (./dataset_brats18/dataset)[./dataset_brats18/dataset].
-It should result in a subfolder `./dataset_brats18/dataset/training`.
+It should result in a sub-folder `./dataset_brats18/dataset/training`.
 The experiments will use the data split in (./dataset_brats18/datalist)[./dataset_brats18/datalist] to simulate each client having different data distributions.

 ### Differential Privacy (DP)